frederic-perez/AmE-dictionary/data/idioms.md

 __fall off the back of a truck__ Of goods or merchandise, to be acquired by illegal or dubious means; to come into (someone’s) possession without being paid for.
 __fall out__ :dart: __5__ To have one’s relationship with someone completely diminished, typically due to an argument or unpleasant incident. _Apparently, Gina fell out with Dave last week, and now they’re not talking to each other at all._
 __fall short__ :eight: __1__ To fail to attain a specified amount, level, or degree: _an athlete whose skill fell far short of expectations._ __2__ To prove inadequate: _Food supplies fell short._ _He has fallen short as an exec._
+__false friend__ A phrase, word, or letter that sounds or looks similar to one in another language or dialect but has a significantly different meaning.
 __false modesty__ A vain or hypocritical pretense of holding a low or humble opinion of oneself, one’s abilities, or one’s circumstance so as to encourage others to say the opposite.
 __fan service__
 __fancy-pants__ :two: Pretentious or fancy in an extreme or excessive way.
 Use of this phrase often indicates the speaker’s annoyance. _I’d rather go to a ball game than another one of your fancy-pants corporate events._